marpple/FxSQL/README.md

 ### MySQL Connection option

-MQL is built on node-postgres.
+FxSQL is built on node-postgres.
 The parameter of CONNECT function is the same as the MySQL’.
 You can read the detail of [connection pool](https://github.com/mysqljs/mysql#pool-options) or [connecting to DB](https://github.com/mysqljs/mysql#connection-options) on [MySQL's site](https://github.com/mysqljs/mysql).

 ## Closing all the connections in a pool